Market

 Bangladesh and Sri Lanka through its associate entities.

 globally and its networks cover over two billion people.
-Bharti

-Airtel is India’s largest telecom solutions provider and the
+Bharti Airtel is India's largest integrated communications

-second largest mobile operator in Africa.
+operator in Africa.

 Reserves

-During the year, the Company has not transferred any amount
+During the year, the Company has not transferred any

-to General Reserve.
-As on March 31, 2025, the Reserves and
+amount to General Reserve.
+As on March 31, 2026, the

-Surplus comprising General Reserve, Retained Earnings and
+Reserves and Surplus comprising General Reserve,

 Share Capital